-Varaha- the half-man, half-boar incarnation of Vishnu, one of his Dashavataras, is an awe-inspiring and powerful divinity in Hindu tradition.
+In the rich tapestry of Hindu tradition, Varaha- the half-man, half-boar incarnation of Vishnu, one of his Dashavataras, is an awe-inspiring and powerful divinity in Hindu tradition.
 The most popular story of Varaha narrates his emergence to protect Bhudevi from the depths of the ocean, who was abducted by the demon Hiranyaksha.

-The divine boar entered the ocean, annihilated the Asura, and emerged with the earth goddess on his brilliant tusks, an image remembered through ancient art that depicts Varaha with Bhudevi.
+The divine boar entered the ocean, annihilated the Asura, and emerged with the earth goddess (Bhudevi) on his brilliant tusks, an image remembered through ancient art that depicts Varaha with Bhudevi.
 The boar as a protector, guardian, and annihilator has existed in Indian tradition since the Vedic period, however, beyond the one story of Varaha told before, not much is known about this potent avatar of Vishnu.

 In this article, we will take a look at the emergence of Varaha in Indian culture, the many stories of Varaha, the iconography of Varaha, the reason why Vishnu became Varaha, the depictions of Varaha in statues and paintings, and the popular temples of Varaha in India, where the boar-man aspect of Vishnu is worshipped.

-The Shiva Purana and many other Puranas narrate the story of Varaha slaying Hiranyaksha.
+The Yuddha Kanda of the Ramayana likens Lord Rama himself to Varaha, evoking the avatar’s role as a protector of the world.
+Meanwhile, the Shiva Purana and many other Puranas narrate the story of Varaha slaying Hiranyaksha.
 But who is Hiranyakasha and his brother Hiranyakashyapu, who was annihilated by Vishnu’s Narasimha avatar?
 To find an answer to this, we go to the pages of the sacred Bhagavata Purana.

-Angered by this, the Kumaras cursed Jaya and Vijaya to be born as demons on earth.
-When Vishnu heard about this, he ran to meet the Kumaras and blessed them.
+Hearing of this, Vishnu appeared before the sages and accepted the curse with grace.
 He also eased the pain of Jaya and Vijaya by telling them that they would be given Moksha by being slain at his hands.
 By killing Jaya and Vijaya born as Hiranyakshyapu and Hiranyaksha in his incarnations as Narasimha and Varaha, Sri Vishnu kept his promise.

 When the menacing Hiranyaksha took Bhudevi to the depths of the ocean, the order of the world and the lives of its residents were in danger.
 The gods and sages rushed to the Pramapita Brahma, the divine creator for their protection.
 As they prayed to him, Varaha the size of a thumb emerged from his nose.
+This was none other than Varaha, Lord Vishnu himself, in a form suited for diving into the subterranean waters.

 Soon, the diminutive boar grew larger than a mountain, causing the skies and underworld to tremble with his weight.
 The roar of Varaha was louder than lightning and his body was as dark as the night sky.
 Blazing like the Sun, Varaha entered the ocean.